camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/protocol/polling.md

 - **URL**: Enter the URL of the targeted HTTP endpoint.
 - **Headers** (Optional): Input required headers as per the external service.
 Learn more about headers in the [REST Connector headers](docs/components/connectors/protocol/rest.md#http-headers) section.
 - **Query Parameters** (Optional): Add necessary query parameters for the endpoint.
 More details can be found in the [REST Connector query parameters](docs/components/connectors/protocol/rest.md#query-parameters) section.
 - **Interval** (Optional): Set the frequency for polling the endpoint in ISO 8601 durations format.
+The default interval is 50 seconds.
 Review [how to configure a time duration](../../modeler/bpmn/timer-events/timer-events.md#time-duration) for details.
 - **Connection Timeout**: Define how long (in seconds) the Connector waits before timing out.
 Further information on this can be found [here](docs/components/connectors/protocol/rest.md#connection-timeout).

 ### Payload configuration (optional)